 I enjoyed Higurashi When They Cry because it has a lot of interesting elements in its story.
 I will say though that it starts off feeling a lot like a slice of life, but it introduces some unexpected horrors as the story progresses.
 It’s very psychological and it has supernatural elements as well, so there’s a little bit of everything in this story.
 There are gripping plot twists, unexpected developments, and more.

 Higurashi When They Cry is a great horror manga because its story is engrossing and mysterious.
-It starts off with an idyllic setting when Keiichi first moves to Hinamizawa, but things slowly start to unravel, and this is where the story gets even more interesting.
-If you’re looking for a new horror manga series to read, Higurashi When They Cry is one you’ll want to check out.
+It starts with an idyllic setting when Keiichi first moves to Hinamizawa, but things slowly start to unravel, and this is where the story gets even more interesting.
+If you’re looking for a new horror story to read, Higurashi When They Cry is one you’ll want to check out.

 Battle Royale by Masayuki Taguchi & Koushun Takami